c-blake/bu/doc/tim.md

 "As a unit", the error is not so far from Gaussian expectations below 1.5 sigma, but even with best 3/10, we see **substantial (>5%) sampling in the heavy** 4+ sigma tail.
 As evident from this plot, selecting `--sigma` to decide "reproducible" can be.. challenging.
-This same challenge **spills over** into any better-worse comparisons since differences big enough to be significant may need to be many "sigma" apart.[^8]
+This challenge **spills over** into any better-worse comparisons since differences big enough to be significant may need to be many "sigma" apart.[^8]

 A plot of your own test environments can perhaps show how bad this may be for you, but it is, again, non-stationary/competing work dependent.
 Whatever level